 The FSTC’s Richard Young and guest speaker Brett Daniel, FCSI will:

-Richard Young, Director of Education and Senior Engineer at Fisher-Nickel, Inc. (fishnick) currently focuses his efforts on technical outreach and education for the PG&E Food Service Technology Center (FSTC) in San Ramon, CA. Young has over 20 years of experience creating and presenting seminars on energy efficiency for commercial foodservice and delivers over 75 sessions a year.
+Richard, Director of Education and Senior Engineer at Frontier Energy, currently focuses his efforts on technical outreach and education for the PG&E Food Service Technology Center (FSTC) in San Ramon, CA. Young has over 20 years of experience creating and presenting seminars on energy efficiency for commercial foodservice and delivers over 75 sessions a year.

 If he wasn’t in foodservice design, Daniel says he’d still be in kitchens.
 “I love to cook and could easily see being a chef.”
 He says his home is filled with raspberry pis – not the kind you eat, however, but a fun name for credit card-sized single-board computers.
 “I love to tinker and surround myself with gadgets like homemade radios.
 Putting kitchens together is a form of tinkering because it’s like solving a puzzle through spatial relationships,” he says.
 “It’s about understanding how adjacent equipment serves each other.
 I love getting up and going to work.”

 What influences eating and food trends?
 More importantly, what do these trends mean for your clients’ foodservice operations?
 This webinar focuses on food and eating trends everyone should consider when developing or redesigning menus.
 In addition, learn about how three operational trends can significantly impact food service operations and design.